Jordan Stachini

 Understanding how empowering employees to have their own individual LinkedIn strategy can benefit your business, is key in the current sales and business development landscape.
 This strategy steers away from the traditional use of company pages on LinkedIn.
 While it may be orchestrated or influenced by the business as a route to the market, we'll show you how an individual's strategic use of LinkedIn can really amp up awareness of a business, its services, and build rapport with customers.
 The goal is to position the individuals within the business as authorities and experts within their industry or sector…and shock horror, as actual human beings, with actual real lives and real life experiences.

 So, what does your current LinkedIn strategy look like?
-Are you truly leveraging the full spectrum of LinkedIn's capabilities for your business needs?
+Are you new to LinkedIn or have you been here a while?
+Are you truly leveraging the full spectrum of LinkedIn's capabilities for your business marketing needs?
 You might not know which social media channels your business should be using, but we’re pretty sure LinkedIn is the way to go for b2b brands.

 If you haven’t already noticed, LinkedIn’s changed from a strictly formal and professional platform into a more dynamic and engaging space.
 It’s not just for recruiters or job seekers anymore.
 It's become this buzzing hub where professionals, businesses, and even content creators come together to network, share ideas, and showcase their expertise.
 You’ll see there’s a demand for users to share personal narratives, industry insights, and behind-the-scenes glimpses into their professional journeys, transcending the traditional ways of using LinkedIn.